 Deleting a Facebook album deletes all of the photos in the album.
 Thus, to mass delete photos, create a new album and dump all the photos you don’t want into it.
 After that, simply delete the album, and the photos in it are gone as well.
 You still cannot delete some Facebook-created albums (like Profile Pictures) this way, but you should be able to delete all of the ones you made.

 There are a couple of minor methods.
 To be honest, this version of Facebook feels a lot more disorganized than the desktop website or the mobile app.
 Anyway, here we go.

 - Open your browser, navigate to Facebook, and log in if you haven’t already.

 - Navigate to your profile, scroll down, and click the See All Photos option.

 - Find the photo you want to delete and tap it to open it.

 - Click the More Options hyperlink just below the photo.
 On the next screen, you should see options to rotate the photo left or right or, alternatively, to delete the photo.
 Click delete and confirm on the next page to delete the photo.

 Delete albums (and mass delete photos) on the mobile web

 Again, this is only slightly different from the regular website and mobile apps.
 However, it’s different enough to be potentially confusing.
 Please note you cannot delete Facebook-made albums such as Profile Photos or Cover Photos this way.
-It only works with albums you created.
+It only works with the albums you created.

 - Navigate to Facebook’s website and to your profile as normal.
 Scroll down on your profile and click the See All Photos option.